With HR and single, Kyle Seager passes Jay Buhner for fourth place on Mariners’ all-time hits list

 “He’s having a great year,” Servais said.
 “We’ve seen Kyle have some phenomenal years, maybe hit a ton of homers and play great defense.
 He’s done a little bit of everything this year.
 He’s way more consistent at the plate.
 You don’t see that big swings, the up and down where he gets hot for 10 days and then cools off.
 A lot of that is attributed to his approach and his ability to use the whole field more consistently.
 It’s a credit to him, making adjustments throughout your career, that’s what the game is about.”

 The homer also continued his torture of Texas pitchers.
 It was the 30th of his career against the Rangers.
 He has also scored 105 runs and driven in 104 runs against Texas.
-He became the 12th player in baseball history to reach 100-plus runs, 100-plus RBIs and 30-plus home runs against the Rangers franchise (which also includes the Washington Senators).
+He became the 12th player in baseball history to reach 100-plus runs, 100-plus RBI and 30-plus home runs against the Rangers franchise (which also includes the Washington Senators).
 He joins Reggie Jackson, Harmon Killebrew, Norm Cash, Boog Powell, Mike Trout, Carl Yastrzemski, Tim Salmon, Frank Thomas, George Brett, Harold Baines and Garret Anderson on that list.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.